odoo/odoo/addons/stock/doc/stock.rst

 In order to make it easy to move multiple products at once and pass that as an assignment to a warehouse operator, we use pickings that group these stock moves.

 We want to categorize the pickings in picking types.
 As a warehouse manager you want to follow up the progress of the operations between the same (kind of) locations.
-E.g. by default, in the default warehouse, you will have 3 picking types: the incoming, internal and outgoing, but it is possible to create a picking type for all the packing operations that need to happen at the packing table.
+E.g. in the standard warehouse, not configuring anything, you will have 3 picking types: the incoming, internal and outgoing, but it is possible to create a picking type for all the packing operations that need to happen at the packing table.
 The Warehouse > All Operations dashboard allows to see the progress of the pickings for each picking type.

 You might have a weird feeling talking about moving from location A to location B, even for deliveries and incoming shipments.
 That is because OpenERP uses a double-entry concept similar to double-entry accounting.
 In OpenERP you do not talk of disappearance, consumption or loss of products: instead you speak only about stock moves from one place to another.